MNelis/GO/README.md

 - `REQUESTGAME` to request a game.
 - `STARTAI` to activate the computer player.
 - `ENDAI` to deactivate the computer player.
-- `CHAT` to send a message to all the other clients in the lobby.
+- `CHAT <your message>` to send a message to all the other clients in the lobby.

 At the start of the game, the first client who requested a game must determine the settings.
 The client must choose its own color (black or white) and determine the size of the board.
 The board size it determined by a single integer between 5 and 19.